Canadian Foundation Facts

 All Private and Public Foundations*

-Public and private foundations held about $73 billion in assets and made $5.7 billion in grants in 2016.
-Source: Imagine Canada, February 2018.
+Public and private foundations held about $91.9 billion in assets and made $7.0 billion in grants in 2018.
+Source: Imagine Canada, February 2021. *Includes Mastercard Foundation which is Canada’s largest foundation (private) with $23.7 billion in assets.

 Public foundations make close to double the dollar amount of grants annually.
 Many such foundations are attached to specific institutions (e.g. hospitals).
-Source: Imagine Canada and Ajah.
+Source: Imagine Canada (2021).

-Source: Canada Revenue Agency charities listings online as at February 2018.
+Source: Canada Revenue Agency (charities listings online as of March 2021).

-Ontario has the largest number of foundations and 44% of all private foundations.
-Source: Canada Revenue Agency (charities listings online as at February 2018).
+Source: Canada Revenue Agency (charities listings online as of February 2021).

 First read through the remainder of these questions and answers which will give you an idea of the different definitions of foundations, grantmakers, charities and qualified donees.
 If you are interested in pursuing the creation of a charitable foundation to fund other charities or to conduct charitable activities, take a look at the PFC guide Starting A Foundation.
 This guide explains the basic steps.
 It is helpful to contact a lawyer or other specialized advisor who is knowledgeable about charitable organizations to guide you through the questions relating to incorporation and registration.